khimo/khimo.github.io/bli-guides/_ideas/howto-toogle-mute.md

 ---
-title: Toggle Mute on a Bang & Olufsen Mozart Product
+title: Toggle Mute on a Bang & Olufsen Mozart Product with BLI
-description: Use this BeoLiving Intelligence macro to toggle the mute state of a Bang & Olufsen Mozart product.
+description: This guide provides a simple and effective Lua macro for BeoLiving Intelligence to toggle the mute state of your Bang & Olufsen Mozart product.
+Learn how to connect a mute button on your keypad or third-party remote to your Mozart product using this easy-to-follow tutorial.
+keywords: BeoLiving Intelligence, Mozart product, mute toggle, macro, Lua, automation, button mapping, third-party remote, keypad integration, audio control
 layout: pagetoc
 ---